 - Special rates apply to companies listed on the Securities Exchange of Thailand or the Market for Alternative Investment (MAI)

-- For a complete listing of all taxable entities including personal, business, VAT and property taxes, the Revenue Department website has details of withholding percentages, timeframes, and regulations regarding each entity: Click here
+- For a complete listing of all taxable entities in Thailand including personal, business, VAT and property taxes, see the Revenue Department website.
+The site also has details of withholding percentages, timeframes, and regulations regarding each entity

 Note that the Revenue Department may not immediately update its website information to show changes to tax rates, allowances or reliefs.